rashichopra/SimpleShortener/README.md

 2. In addition it takes as input the generated short link and returns the original link

 There are 2 functions:
-1. To generate the short URL which takes as input the original URL (I used hashmap to store, will use DB in a real world web app)
+1. To generate the short URL which takes as input the original URL (I used hashmap to store, will use DB in a real world web app for persistance)
-2. To print the original url back when given the short url (this will be a redirect in a real world web app)
+2. To print the original url back when given the short url (this will be a 301 redirect in a real world web app)

 To Run:
 1. Install Java if not already installed